 We require payment at each visit, we accept cash, checks, credit cards, HSA and FSA cards.

 We are out of network with all insurance plans, but we submit claims to your insurance provider on your behalf at your request.

 Acupuncture is the gentle insertion of tiny, disposable, sterile needles.
 Acupuncture points are selected in order to regulate the vital energies of the body.
 What do we mean by regulate?
 Many health problems manifest as excess or deficient, with symptoms of heat, cold, dryness, excess phlegm or fluids, stagnation, or pain.

 Fire-Cupping involves applying a glass cup to the skin with suction over an area where there is muscle pain, decreased sensation, coldness, or limited movement.
 Cupping moves blockage in the tissues that have built up as a result of injury, illness, or poor circulation.
 The suction action restores adequate blood flow to the area, accelerating the healing process after an injury or illness.
 Cupping is also used in early stages of colds and respiratory infections to assist in clearing the pathogen from the body.

-Gua Sha is a technique in which an oil is applied to the skin over an area where pain or limited function occurs.
-Then a flat edged gua sha tool is rubbed over the area with pressure, releasing tight, painful, numb, contracted muscles and tendons.
-Gua sha can also be used to release congestion and toxins from the lungs
+Gua Sha and Graston are techniques in which an oil is applied to the skin over an area where pain or limited function occurs.
+Then a flat edged gua sha or Graston tool is rubbed over the area with pressure, releasing tight, painful, numb, contracted muscles and tendons.
+These treatments are great post injury to help break up scar tissue and adhesions that limit movement or cause pain.
+Gua sha or Graston can also be used to release congestion and toxins from the lungs

 Electro-Acupuncture is the application of a pulsating electrical micro-current to acupuncture needles.
 It was developed in China as an extension of hand manipulation of acupuncture needles around 1934.
 Benefits include: